-Once you have filed your report with local authorities and safely left the scene of the wreck, contact your insurance agent or claims department.
-Some insurers have apps for you to submit the info online or you can call and speak to a representative.
+Once you have filed your report with local authorities and safely left the wreck scene, contact your insurance agent or claims department.
+Some insurers have apps for you to submit the info online, or you can call and speak to a representative.

 In addition to the above information you gathered at the scene, you will also need:

-If the other driver is at fault, your insurer may contact the other driver’s insurance company.
+Your insurer may contact the other driver’s insurance company if the other driver is at fault.
 You can also contact the other company directly to file a third-party claim against the other driver’s insurer.
 This can typically be done either online or by phone.

 An adjuster will be assigned to handle your claim.
-The adjuster will either take a look at the damage to your car or send you to a qualified repair shop for an estimate to repair your vehicle.
+The adjuster will either look at the damage to your car or send you to a qualified repair shop for an estimate to repair your vehicle.
 You can also request to use your own repair shop.
 Once the estimate for the repair is submitted, the adjuster will handle further discussions with the repair shop and review all the information you submitted from the scene.
-If needed, they may also interview the other drivers, passengers and any witnesses to the wreck.
-The adjuster will then determine how much you will receive for your damages, rental car and any other expenses.
+If needed, they may also interview the other drivers, passengers, and witnesses to the wreck.
+The adjuster will then determine how much you will receive for your damages, rental car, and other expenses.

 Claims may be denied based on the nature of the crash, especially if you violated state law.
 They may also be denied due to the coverage limits in your policy.
 That’s why it’s a good idea to review your policy and make sure you have adequate coverage before a wreck happens.

-If you believe you are owed more than what was offered, have the necessary coverage in your policy and all the documentation to back up your claim, you should request a review.
-Keep all documentation from the crash, including medical records, police reports and any comparable cases to back your request.
+You should request a review if you believe you are owed more than what was offered, have the necessary coverage in your policy, and all the documentation to back up your claim.
+Keep all documentation from the crash, including medical records, police reports, and comparable cases, to back your request.
 The more evidence you provide, the better your chances of receiving higher compensation.

-If you are still not satisfied with what is offered, you are not obligated to accept and can contact an attorney to see if your case warrants filing a lawsuit.
+If you are still unsatisfied with what is offered, you are not obligated to accept and can contact an attorney to see if your case warrants filing a lawsuit.

 Know what your insurance policy covers.
-If you have a large deductible and only had minor damage, like a scratch or dent that is less than or right around your deductible, do not file with your company.
+Do not file with your company if you have a large deductible and only have minor damage, like a scratch or dent that is less than or right around your deductible.
 Paying out-of-pocket will avoid any rate increases to your policy.
 If the other driver is at fault and has adequate coverage to pay for all your expenses, file a third-party claim with their insurance company.
-However, if the other driver is not insured or under insured, you can also file a claim with your own insurance company.
+However, if the other driver is not insured or underinsured, you can also file a claim with your insurance company.
 Again, see if the additional amount is less than or equal to your personal deductible before filing.

-Rate increases depend on your driving history, who was at fault and the extent of damage from the wreck.
-If you were at fault, it is likely you will see a rate increase unless you have accident forgiveness through your particular insurer.
-If the other driver is at fault, you should not receive a rate increase.
+Rate increases depend on your driving history, who was at fault, and the extent of damage from the wreck.
+You would likely see a rate increase if you were at fault unless you have accident forgiveness through your insurer.
+You should not receive a rate increase if the other driver is at fault.

 The Mezrano Law Firm specializes in car crash injury cases and is ready to speak with you and offer you guidance.